AGameAnx/dok-repo/patches/jaraci/jaraci.md

 * Range: `700 => 1050`

 ## Tactical bomber
 > *Very underused unit in the metagame.
 Costed extremely prohibitively for what it's capable of accomplishing.
 The rebalanced version of the unit should be very useful at destroying clumped up mid tier army units.
-Damage changes are made specifically so that 2 bombs are not enough to destroy a production or support cruiser, but double bombers should still be a solid choice for destroying out of position cruisers, with some follow-up (possibly strike fighter).*
+Damage changes are made specifically so that they can't 1 shot AA batteries and 2 bombs are not enough to destroy a production or support cruiser.
+Double bombers should still be a solid choice for destroying out of position cruisers, with some follow-up.*

 * Research time: `75s => 55s`
 * Research cost: `550CU 200RU => 550CU 150RU`